6 Tips For Transitioning Your Family To Real Food

 - Aim to have veggies & fruit are part of all meals (yes, even breakfast) and have them take up 50% of the plate.

-- Drink your daily required water to be sure you are staying hydrated and encourage your kiddos and partner to do the same!
+- Drink your day water requirements to be sure you are staying hydrated and encourage your kiddos and partner to do the same!